Hopfian wreath products and the stable finiteness conjecture: Introduction

 \begin{corollary}[Corollary \ref{cor:kaplansky:Fp}] Let $p$ be a prime.
 Kaplansky's stable finiteness conjecture over some field of characteristic $p$ implies Kaplansky's stable finiteness conjecture over all fields of characteristic $p$. \end{corollary}

-After reading a preliminary version of this paper, Giles Gardam pointed out to us that a reduction to finite fields can be achieved for all of the Kaplansky Conjectures via a Nullstellensatz argument: see \cite[Section 3.4.3]{malman} for a proof in the case of the zero-divisor conjecture.
-The advantage of Proposition \ref{intro:prop:LE} is that it is very general, and thus allows to prove reduction statements of this flavour in a unified way.

-Moreover, a peculiarity of the stable finiteness conjecture is that it allows to move between matrix algebras of different degrees.
+After reading a preliminary version of this paper, Giles Gardam pointed out to us that a reduction to finite fields can be achieved for all of the Kaplansky Conjectures via a Nullstellensatz argument: See \cite[Section 3.4.3]{malman} for a proof in the case of the zero-divisor conjecture.
+That said, a peculiarity of the stable finiteness conjecture is that it allows to move between matrix algebras of different degrees.
 This makes it possible to reduce to $\mathbb{F}_p$, rather than to the class of all finite fields.
-We do not know if such a strong reduction holds for the zero-divisor and idempotent conjectures. \\
+We do not know if such a strong reduction holds for the zero-divisor and idempotent conjectures.

 Corollary \ref{intro:cor:kaplansky:Fp} gives a new, elementary proof of the following fact:

 \begin{corollary}[Corollary \ref{cor:surjunctive}] Surjunctive groups satisfy Kaplansky's stable finiteness conjecture. \end{corollary}